yeshua453/website/docs/tutorials/python.md

 ```

 :::note
-[Pglet Service](/docs/pglet-service) is in technical preview now and you are sharing the app in a public namespace.
+[Flet Service](/docs/pglet-service) is in technical preview now and you are sharing the app in a public namespace.

-Please note that we have removed the name of the page from the call above, so it's generated randomly to avoid name collision on public Pglet service with other users.
+Please note that we have removed the name of the page from the call above, so it's generated randomly to avoid name collision on public Flet service with other users.
 :::

 ### Replit